cdfxscrq/goindex-drive-1/README.md

 ## Setup Cloudfare Workers
 * Go to the [official CloudFlare Workers Website](https://workers.cloudflare.com/).
-* Sign-up (free) using your email and password enter a subdomain `<-your-name->_.workers.dev` and click `Set up`.
+* Sign-up (it's free) using your eMail & password and enter a subdomain name `<-your-name->_.workers.dev` and then click `Set up`.

 **Now verify your current Worker**

-* Verify Email Goto Workers, press `Create a Worker`.
+* Verify your eMail and go to `Workers`, press `Create a Worker`.
-* Now copy the Content of the [index.js](https://github.com/CHEF-KOCH/goindex-drive/blob/master/goindex/go2index/index.js) to the script section
+* Now copy the content of the [index.js](https://github.com/CHEF-KOCH/goindex-drive/blob/master/goindex/go2index/index.js) to the script section.

 * Edit this object in the script with the details you generated above
 ```js